grapl-security/grapl/README.md

 [Due to a dependency on grpcio, you'll need to modify this project accordingly:](https://github.com/emk/rust-musl-builder/issues/53)

+Due to the dockerized builds, library dependencies in grapl are expected to be copied into the service folder.

-In the future I can package and provide built binaries.
+In the future I can package and provide built binaries, and with a bit of Docker work the need to copy dependencies should go away as well.

 ### DGraph